Super Nintendo Architecture

 The chipset

 The Super Nintendo houses two different PPU chips that constitute the graphics subsystem, which combined are known as Super PPU or ‘S-PPU’.
-Both PPU packages are designed to serve different functionality [8]:

 This separation, from the programming point of view, is redundant since both chips are virtually treated as one.